 Corinne Aronhalt | Piano Instructor & Director of Lantana Community Music

 Corinne Aronhalt discovered her love for teaching early in life.
 By the age of 14 she had 8 private students, and she has made her living as a piano teacher ever since!
-In addition to private lessons, Corinne has taught music theory, music appreciation, pre-K music classes, choir, summer workshops, and group piano classes for beginners.
+In addition to private lessons, Corinne has taught music theory, composition, music appreciation, pre-K music classes, choir, summer workshops, and group piano classes for beginners.

 Corinne specializes in turning reluctant students into enthusiastic pianists, and fanning the flame for students who are already “hooked” on piano lessons.
 Over the years, her student roster has included those with ADHD, gifted and talented students, individuals on the autism spectrum, preschoolers, and adults from college students to retirees.